menghanj8072/apcsa-freedom-project/tool/learning-log.md

 - My next step is to finish part 4 and 5 of the tutorial

 12/10/2023
-* Continue of Continue of https://www.youtube.com/watch?v=XtQMytORBmM.
+* Continue of https://www.youtube.com/watch?v=XtQMytORBmM.
 Finished step 4 and 5
 * Learned how to add collisions and add game over screen.
 After that, I played around with the collision setting by changing the size of the collision area.

 **Notes**